The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 Colonists developed their own understanding of how they fit into the empire.
 They saw themselves as British subjects “entitled to all the natural, essential, inherent, and inseparable rights of our fellow subjects in Great-Britain.”
 The eighteenth century brought significant economic and demographic growth in the colonies.
-This success, they believed, resulted partly from Britain’s hands-off approach to the colonies.
+This success, they believed, resulted partly from Britain’s hands-off approach to the colonies, an approach that has been called salutary neglect.
 By midcentury, colonists believed that they held a special place in the empire, which justified Britain’s hands-off policy.
 In 1764, James Otis Jr. wrote, “The colonists are entitled to as ample rights, liberties, and privileges as the subjects of the mother country are, and in some respects to more.”3

 In this same period, the colonies developed their own local political institutions.
 Samuel Adams, in the Boston Gazette, described the colonies as each being a “separate body politic” from Britain.
 Almost immediately upon each colony’s settlement, they created a colonial assembly.
 These assemblies assumed many of the same duties as the Commons exercised in Britain, including taxing residents, managing the spending of the colonies’ revenue, and granting salaries to royal officials.
 In the early 1700s, colonial leaders unsuccessfully lobbied the British government to define their assemblies’ legal prerogatives, but Britain was too occupied with European wars.
 In the first half of the eighteenth century, royal governors tasked by the Board of Trade attempted to limit the power of the assemblies, but the assemblies’ power only grew.
 Many colonists came to see their assemblies as having the same jurisdiction over them that Parliament exercised over those in England.
 They interpreted British inaction as justifying their tradition of local governance.
 The Crown and Parliament, however, disagreed.4